KunstmaanLegacy/KunstmaanSandbox/app/Resources/docs/CodingStandards.md

 * class names should be camelCase and singular *(ex.: SomeEntity)*
 * event listeners should be suffixed with Listener
 * controllers should be suffixed with Controller
-* service names should be prefixed with a normalised version of the bundle name *(ex. admin_menu.adaptor.pages)*
+* service names should be prefixed with a normalised version of the bundle name *(ex. kunstmaan_admin.admin_menu.adaptor.pages)*
 * constants should be UPPER_CASE and should use underscores *(ex.
 UPPER_CASE)*

 # Folder structure